Molecular Electronic Structure Calculation via a Quantum Computer: Results and Discussion

-We have calculated the electronic ground state energy of H$^+_3$, OH$^-$, HF and BH$_3$ molecules in various bond lengths using VQE, UHF and FCI methods.
-It is important to note that the bond length between H atoms in H$^+_3$ molecule is equal.
 The potential energy curves of the molecules as a function of bond length (\AA) are plotted in FIG.(2).
 As is clear, the molecular ground state energies obtained from the VQE algorithm lead to appropriate results.
 In FIG.(3), the ground state energies of studied molecules as a function of bond length (\AA) obtained from VQE and UHF are compared to the FCI results.
 By analyzing the errors based on logarithms, we conclude that there is a good agreement between molecular ground state energy obtained from VQE and FCI approach, especially in the equilibrium bond length of the molecules.
 Even in the dissociation limit of H$^+_3$, HF and BH$_3$ molecules, the agreement between VQE and FCI energies is considerable.
 Strictly speaking, the energies obtained from the VQE algorithm as a quantum algorithm are in better agreement with the FCI results than the UHF as classical computational energies.
 Furthermore, we have estimated the average accuracy of the energies obtained from VQE relative to FCI energies.
 The average accuracy of VQE results in our study and other works are given in TABLE I. Since we did not use a significant reduction of qubits, the average accuracy for the VQE results in our study is higher than the values reported by others.